TULiberalArts/Anthropology/pages/resources.md

 - [How to apply for admission](http://www.temple.edu/grad/admissions/howtoapply.htm)
 - [College of Liberal Arts resources](http://www.cla.temple.edu/students/graduate/)

-For (much) more detailed information about the Temple University Graduate School's requirements and procedures, which apply to all doctoral students in all departments, refer to: [http://www.temple.edu/grad/policies/gradpolicies.htm](http://www.temple.edu/grad/policies/gradpolicies.htm)
+For (much) more detailed information about the Temple University Graduate School's requirements and procedures, which apply to all doctoral students in all departments, refer to [http://www.temple.edu/grad/policies/gradpolicies.htm](http://www.temple.edu/grad/policies/gradpolicies.htm)

 ## Anthropology Graduate Student Association